 The volume of the blood is subject to similar regulation.
 Fluid (mainly plasma) moves between the capillaries and the intercellular fluid in response to changes in pressure in the capillaries.
-A decrease in blood volume is detected by sensors at the base of the brain; the brain stimulates secretion of substances that cause contraction of tiny muscles surrounding the blood vessels that lead into the capillaries.
-The resulting arteriolar constriction reduces the flow of blood to, and the pressure within, the capillaries, so fluid moves from intercellular space into capillaries, thus restoring overall blood volume.
+A decrease in blood volume is detected by sensors at the base of the brain, and the brain stimulates secretion of substances that cause contraction of tiny muscles surrounding the blood vessels that lead into the capillaries.
+The resulting arteriolar constriction reduces the flow of blood to, and the pressure within, the capillaries, so fluid moves from the intercellular space into capillaries, thus restoring overall blood volume.

 Body temperature in mammals is regulated by a sensor that consists of cells within the hypothalamus of the brain.
 If that area is experimentally heated, the rest of the body cools off.
 Several effectors are involved, which vary among animals.
-These include increasing heat production through nonspecific muscle activity such as shivering; increasing heat loss through sweating, panting, and opening more blood vessels in the skin (vasodilation); and decreasing heat loss through thickening of fur (piloerection) and curling up.
+These effectors include increasing heat production through nonspecific muscle activity, such as shivering; increasing heat loss through sweating, panting, and opening more blood vessels in the skin (vasodilation); and decreasing heat loss through thickening of fur (piloerection) and curling up.
 Humans (but not pigs, cats, or dogs) sweat, but they retain only a vestige of piloerection ("goose flesh").
 See also: Thermoregulation

 Regulation using negative-feedback servosystems occurs in more localized neuromuscular systems as well.
-When stimulated by nerves, muscles pull harder—how much shorter the muscle becomes depends on the load it is pulling against.
-But one often makes a muscle shorten by a fixed and load-independent amount.
-It is done with sensors within the muscle that effectively monitor its length.
-Extra load (for example, a book laid on an outstretched arm) stretches muscles such as the biceps; that stretch is detected and stimulates the brain to send more frequent nerve impulses to the muscle, restoring its original length—but at the higher tension needed for its greater load.
+When stimulated by nerves, muscles pull harder—how much shorter the muscle becomes depends on the load that it is pulling against.
+However, one often makes a muscle shorten by a fixed and load-independent amount.
+This is done with sensors within the muscle that effectively monitor its length.
+Extra load (for example, a book laid on an outstretched arm) stretches muscles, such as the biceps; that stretch is detected and stimulates the brain to send more frequent nerve impulses to the muscle, restoring its original length—but at the higher tension needed for its greater load.
 Similar machinery permits a person standing with slightly bent knees to lift one leg off the ground without collapsing—the tensions of the extensor muscles of the opposite leg are doubled to offset the doubling of their load.
 See also: Muscle